 Once the reasons for creating a contract are fully established, it’s time to begin drafting the contract.

-Stage Two: Author the Contract
+Stage 2: Draft the Contract

 Consulting with In-House Counsel or an attorney is wise, especially if there are any uncertainties.
-Better yet, using a preset template drafted by your legal team to ensure all the information is up-to-date and all required clauses and terms are automatically included.
+Better yet, use a preset template drafted by your legal team to ensure all the information is up-to-date and all required clauses and terms are automatically included.